-At Anson, Religious Education (RE) plays an important role in defining the school's distinctive Christian Character.
-Religious education makes a unique contribution to the ethos of our schools.
+Our intent: At The Staffordshire Schools Multi Academy Trust Religious Education (RE) plays an important role in defining the Academies distinctive Christian Character.
+Religious education makes a unique contribution to the ethos of our schools and is reflected in our motto, “Believe and Achieve”.
 We recognise that spirituality lies at the heart of the curriculum.
 All members of the Multi Academy Trust experience Christianity through the life of the Trust, as well as taught through the curriculum.
 The skills, values and attitudes developed in RE are at the heart of a cohesive community where the children are encouraged to have a positive sense of identity and belonging.
 We aim to ensure that the RE curriculum is challenging, dynamic and relevant to pupils of all ages and encourage the children to ask questions to develop their critical thinking and understanding of the religions and beliefs which form our society, whilst promoting respect and diversity.

 RE has a high profile within curriculum across the academy and learning activities provide fully for the needs of all learners.
 RE is taught discretely each week; our aim is to ensure that learners are inspired by the subject and develop a wide range of higher level skills such as enquiry, analysis, interpretation, evaluation and reflection to deepen their understanding of the impact of religion on the world.